1988 United States presidential election: Democratic Party nomination

-In the 1984 presidential election the Democrats had nominated Walter Mondale, a traditional New Deal-type liberal, who advocated for those constituencies that Franklin Roosevelt forged into a majority coalition, as their candidate.
+In 1984, the Democrats had nominated Walter Mondale, a traditional New Deal-type liberal, who advocated for those constituencies that Franklin D. Roosevelt forged into a majority coalition, as their candidate.
 When Mondale was defeated in a landslide, party leaders became eager to find a new approach to get away from the 1980 and 1984 debacles.
 After Bush's image was affected by his involvement on the Iran-Contra scandal much more than Reagan's, and after the Democrats won back control of the U.S. Senate in the 1986 congressional elections following an economic downturn, the party's leaders felt optimistic about having a closer race with the GOP in 1988, although probabilities of winning the presidency were still marginal given the climate of prosperity.

 One goal of the party was to find a new, fresh candidate who could move beyond the traditional New Deal-Great Society ideas of the past and offer a new image of the Democrats to the public.
-To this end party leaders tried to recruit New York Governor Mario Cuomo to be a candidate.
+To this end party leaders tried to recruit New York governor Mario Cuomo to be a candidate.
 Cuomo had impressed many Democrats with his keynote speech at the 1984 Democratic Convention, and they believed he would be a strong candidate.
 After Cuomo chose not to run, the Democratic frontrunner for most of 1987 was former Colorado Senator Gary Hart.
-He had made a strong showing in the 1984 presidential primaries and, after Mondale's defeat, had positioned himself as the moderate centrist many Democrats felt their party would need to win.
+He had made a strong showing in the 1984 presidential primaries; after Mondale's defeat, he had positioned himself as the moderate and centrist many Democrats felt their party would need to win.

-But questions and rumors about extramarital affairs and past debts dogged Hart's campaign.
+Questions and rumors about extramarital affairs and past debts dogged Hart's campaign.
 Hart had told New York Times reporters who questioned him about these rumors that, if they followed him around, they would "be bored".
 In a separate investigation, the Miami Herald had received an anonymous tip from a friend of Donna Rice that Rice was involved with Hart.
-After his affair emerged, the Herald reporters found Hart's quote in a pre-print of The New York Times magazine.
+After his affair emerged, the Herald reporters found Hart's quote in a pre-print of The New York Times Magazine.
 After the Heralds findings were publicized, many other media outlets picked up the story and Hart's ratings in the polls plummeted.
 On May 8, 1987, a week after the Rice story broke, Hart dropped out of the race.
 His campaign chair, Representative Patricia Schroeder, tested the waters for about four months after Hart's withdrawal, but decided in September 1987 that she would not run.
 In December 1987, Hart surprised many pundits by resuming his campaign, but the allegations of adultery had delivered a fatal blow to his candidacy, and he did poorly in the primaries before dropping out again.